-Results from this cost analyses show that the 2012 DOE target of \$3.80/gge and the 2017 DOE target of <\$3.00/gge could be achieved with sugars at 6.4 cents per lb, the Biomass Multi-Year Program Plan goal for cellulosic sugars cost in 2020, and continued development of the APR process.
-The analysis has identified development pathways for the APR technology towards the 2012 and 2017 targets.
+Results from this cost analyses show that the 2012 DOE Target of \$3.80/gge and the 2017 DOE Target of <\$3.00/gge could be achieved with sugars at 6.4 cents per lb, the Biomass MYPP goal for cellulosic sugars cost in 2020, and continued development of the APR process.
+The analysis identified development pathways for the APR technology towards the 2012 and 2017 targets.